kruschid/typesafe-routes/docs/basic-features/parameters.md

 });
 ```

-Pass the parameter values to the `renderQuery` function.
-The `renderQuery` method concatenates the entire query string following the location path.
-Query parameters are fully compatible with [Nested Routes](basic-features/nested-routes.md) and [Relative Routes](basic-features/relative-routes.md).
+The `renderQuery` function concatenates the entire query string following the given path.
+Query parameters are fully compatible with [Nested Routes](basic-features/nested-routes.md) but [Relative Routes](basic-features/relative-routes.md) don't apply on query params.
+Required query params can't be omitted if they belong to a parent route of a relative path.
+If you don't like this behaviour you can switch to optional params or move your required query param to a childless sibling node in a different branch.

 <!-- tabs:start -->
 ### **Required Params Only**